joseph-j-12/PlantLeafDisease/README.md

 * 📊 Classification of multiple leaf diseases
 * 📈 Visualization of training curves and attention maps
 * ✅ Validation accuracy monitoring with best model checkpointing
+* ✨ WebApp using Gradio to test images
 ---

 ## 🚀 Getting Started